 No Experience Necessary

-SortCL uses an open, explicit metadata to define, manipulate and reformat their data in more than 150 disparate file and database sources.
+SortCL uses an open, explicit metadata to define, manipulate and reformat data in more than 150 disparate file and database sources.
 SortCL syntax is self-documenting; anyone can read, recognize, and modify SortCL programs with ease.

 But for those who cannot or simply will not learn another language, there's a powerful GUI to save them from it.
 IRI Workbench is a graphical integrated development environment (IDE), built on Eclipse,™ for creating, running, sharing, and modifying SortCL jobs, and their "data definition file (DDF)" source and target layouts.